Quiet Fire

 The internal experience:

 • Hyperfocus when the task fits the channel: attention and sensation merge to a flow state.
+Intuition leads, technicality follows.

 • Pattern hunger: repetition soothes; structure clarifies; symmetry calms, fine-tuning brings peace.
+If the devil is in the details we can beat him here.

 This shapes how I work.
 My rooms are quiet and my workflows linear.
 Most of my tools serve a single purpose, but each does it at a best-in-class level.
 I lean toward neutrality and order because order is physiological relief.
 I value texture because it aligns with how my nervous system understands the world.
 And I default to restraint because I’d rather reveal the pattern I find than overwrite it with my own noise.